STAT545-UBC-hw-2018-19/hw01-JasmineLib/STAT545_Gapminder_hw01.md

     ## [1] "Accept alternate hypothesis"

-Given these results, I accept the null hypothesis, and I conclude that the mean of M1 is significantly different from that of the wildtype.
+**Conclusion M1:** Given these results, I accept the null hypothesis, and I conclude that the mean of M1 is significantly different from that of the wildtype.

 Now I can repeat the analysis for mutant 2: